 The UNT Libraries make this management tool freely available to UNT students, faculty, and staff.
 It allows you to quickly gather, categorize, and store bibliographies as well as generate citations for research papers.

-A number of subscribed and managed systems provided by the UNT Libraries can/will generate a citation for you.
+A number of subscribed and managed systems provided by the UNT Libraries can generate a citation for you.
 A few examples:

 Free automatic citation creator that supports MLA, APA, Chicago, and Turabian formatting.

 Select a citation style (APA, MLA, or Chicago) and a resource type (e.g., book, journal, musical composition) and fill in the online form to generate a properly formatted bibliographic and in-text citation.